 In August 2020, the committee finalized a series of recommendations that included constructing new infrastructure needed to improve water system reliability and capacity, maximizing return-flow credits in new areas, acquiring new Colorado River water resources, achieving the regional conservation goal, including removing nonfunctional turf, and implementing inflationary-based increases to water rates to fund an amendment to the Water Authority's Major Construction and Capital Plan.

-The Southern Nevada Water Authority Board approved the committee's Recommendations Report at the Sept.
-17, 2020 board meeting.
+The Southern Nevada Water Authority Board approved the Infrastructure and Water Resources Committee Recommendations Report in September 2020.